Excerpt of HEXES & HIJINKS

 Grandma Elsie smirked.
 “A mixture of both.”

-While she checked the locks on the door, I looked her over.
-Elsie Dreary was in her late sixties, yet appeared much younger.
-She had short blonde hair with soft bangs that swooped over cornflower blue eyes and flaunted the striking symmetry of her face.
+While she examined the locks on the door, I looked her over.
+Elsie Dreary was in her early sixties, yet appeared much younger.
+She had short, sunflower-blonde hair with soft bangs that swooped over cornflower-blue eyes and flaunted the striking symmetry of her face.
 I grinned at her purple fleece pajamas with a cupcake print under a plush robe and fluffy slippers.
 Wearing oddball PJs was one of her adorable quirks.

 My own outfit wasn’t quite as charming: an oversized sweater paired with black leggings and scuffed UGG boots.